 I personally try to focus on the natural consequences of missing a goal rather than punishment, but I like the idea overall.

 7. Saturday Mornings In Bed

 “Choose a morning on the weekend to spend in bed with your family.
 You don’t need to spend hours laying around, but 15 to 30 minutes is a nice length of time.
 Try having coffee, tea, or milk with a couple of cookies.
 Relaxing and taking a few minutes to connect with your family can be a great way to kick off a weekend.”
-(Source: The Art of Simple)
+(3)

-Almost every year since the potami were born we’ve spent an afternoon making holiday ornaments.
-Some we keep for our growing collection, some we give to grandparents.
+Almost every year since my oldest was born we’ve spent an afternoon making holiday ornaments.
+Some we keep for our growing collection, and some we give to grandparents.
 We’ve made yarn balls, salt-dough ornaments, and painted pre-made ornaments.
-This year we already have plans for a gluten-free version of our salt-dough treasures that I hope to share with you.

 10. New Privilege/New Responsibility Cards

 “Amidst all the fun and hoopla, remind your kid that with age comes greater power and with greater power comes greater responsibility.
 In addition to birthday presents, present your child with two envelopes.
 One envelope is labeled, ‘New Privilege’; the other, ‘New Responsibility.’
 Provide an age appropriate privilege and responsibility each year.”
-(Source: The Art of Manliness)
+(1)

-A trip to Yellowstone isn’t always practical, but no worries!
+A camping trip in Yellowstone isn’t always practical, but no worries!
 With a few old blankets and tent, you can give your kids an enjoyable outdoor experience.
 Tell great stories, make flashlight animals, and make it a night your children will remember.

 12. First Day of School Photos